inderorg/sass-build-structure/README.md

 	* Navigation
 	* Content Block

-4. Themes
+4. Views

-	The themes directory contains any specific styles that a page may need to change from the generic layout or modules.
-For example the header in your website maybe green throughout a website or application but on a specific page you want it to change to a blue background that's where the themes files would come in.
+	The views directory contains any specific styles that a page may need to change from the generic layout or modules.
+For example the header in your website maybe green throughout a website or application but on a specific page you want it to change to a blue background that's where the views files would come in.

 ## Removing unused Sass modules